Ever notice how Your Spirit Irritates Their Demons, even when you’ve done nothing wrong?

 No matter what you do, say, or give to them, they will never truly like or respect you.
 This is not about you; it’s about them.

-In most cases, the people are not evil; instead, a darkness within has made a home in that person.
+In most cases, people are not evil; instead, a darkness within has made a home in them.

 You can’t remove them from the pain in their spirit; you can only move on when others behave irrationally toward you.